 UNDP is the UN's global development network, advocating for change and connecting countries to knowledge, experience and resources to help empower people and build resilient nations.
 UNDP has been working in Liberia since 1977 in peace and in crisis times.
-UNDP is committed to helping Liberia achieve the Millennium Development Goals (MDGS) as well as the country’s national development priorities set out in the National Vision 2030 - Liberia Rising and the Government’s second Poverty Reduction Strategy document – The Agenda for Transformation (2013-2017)
+UNDP is committed to helping Liberia achieve the Sustainable Development Goals (SDGS) as well as the country’s national development priorities set out in the National Vision 2030 - Liberia Rising and the Government’s second Poverty Reduction Strategy document – The Agenda for Transformation (2013-2017)

 UNDP is currently providing technical assistance within the framework of the UN Development Assistance Framework (UNDAF) 2013-2017 which is fully aligned with Liberia’s mid and long term development strategies.
 The Agenda for Transformation outlines the specific goals that Liberia aims to achieve in the next five years and forms the foundation for longer-term development.
 Long-term goals are articulated in the LIBERIA RISING: VISION 2030, which takes a broad view of economic, political, social and human development over an 18-year timeframe (2012-2030).
 It aims to transform Liberia into a middle income country by 2030.

 The end result of this transformation would be a country that is characterized by peaceful and inclusive politics and diversified economy, stable institutions, enforces the laws fairly, land tenure problems have been resolved, natural resources are efficiently managed and health and education standards have reached those of other middle income countries.